awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/6-r53arc-readiness/_index.en.md

 You have now created readiness checks for the DynamoDB tables in our application.
 Congratulations!

-4. Next, we’re going to create readiness checks for the S3 website endpoints in **N. Virginia (us-east-1)** and **N. California (us-west-1)**.
-These are available in the CloudFormation Outputs section for the stack that you deployed in the primary and secondary regions.
+4. Next, we’re going to create readiness checks for the website ALB endpoints in **N. Virginia (us-east-1)** and **N. California (us-west-1)**.
+These are available in the [Load Balancers section](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#LoadBalancers:) in the primary and secondary regions.

-First, we’re going to need to create Route 53 health checks for the S3 website endpoints.
+First, we’re going to need to create Route 53 health checks for the website ALB endpoints.
 The Route 53 Application Recovery Controller will monitor the status of these health checks to determine readiness.

 Click [Health Checks](https://us-east-1.console.aws.amazon.com/route53/healthchecks/home#/create) to navigate to the Route 53 health check page.

-Create two health checks for the S3 website endpoints in **N. Virginia (us-east-1)** and **N. California (us-west-1)**, giving them a meaningful name (e.g. `S3WebsiteEndpointEast` and `S3WebsiteEndpointWest`).
+Create two health checks for the website endpoints in **N. Virginia (us-east-1)** and **N. California (us-west-1)**, giving them a meaningful name (e.g. `WebsiteEndpointEast` and `WebsiteEndpointWest`).
 Don’t create an alarm for either of them:

 {{< img step-4a.png >}}